Vikash84/vaper/README.md

 # VAPER: Viral Assembly from Probe-based EnRichment
 > [!IMPORTANT]
 > VAPER is currently in beta.
-Version 1.0 will be released once VAPER has been officially validated (wich should be very soon! 🙂)
+Version 1.0 will be released once VAPER has been officially validated (which should be very soon! 🙂)

 ## Overview
 VAPER is a viral (meta-)genome assembly pipeline.